 At times when everyone believes something is risky, their unwillingness to buy usually reduces the price to the point where the asset is not risky at all.
 These mispriced odds are where the biggest opportunities are.
 On the contrary, when everyone thinks an asset embodies no risk, the price is usually bid up to a point where it’s enormously risky.
 Most market participants think quality, and not the price, is the determinant of whether something’s risky.
 However, the reality of the pari-mutuel system is that fundamentally weak assets can make for a very successful investment if bought at a low-enough price.

-While recognizing that buying below intrinsic value is the way to minimize investment risk, we are always aware that risk mitigation still entails uncertainty, and investing rationally is sometimes not equal to a favorable result.
-We only experience one alternative history at a time and only the things that happen, happen.
-This is the nature of doing business and it's the reason why we are very long-term investors.
+While recognizing that buying below intrinsic value is the way to minimize investment risk, I am always aware that risk mitigation still entails uncertainty, and investing rationally is sometimes not equal to a favorable result.
+One only experiences one alternative history at a time and only the things that happen, happen.
+This is the nature of doing business and it’s the reason why I’m a very long-term investor.
 Uncertainty and the role of luck tend to even out over time.

-"Trying to buy below value isn't infallible, but it's the best chance we have."
+“Trying to buy below value isn’t infallible, but it’s the best chance we have.”– Howard Marks

 Finding the greatest value investing opportunities usually involves buying when prices are falling.
-Thus, when buying stocks, albeit at an attractive price, we are fully aware of the natural possibility that we may suffer periods of underperformance in the months and possibly years immediately following our purchase.
-We invest imagining that the stock exchanges will be closed for the next couple of years.
+Thus, when buying stocks, albeit at an attractive price, I’m fully aware of the natural possibility that I may suffer periods of underperformance in the months and possibly years immediately following my purchase.
+I always invest imagining that the stock exchanges will be closed for the next five years.

 The Art of Being Unreasonable

-In our quest for making intelligent investments, we invest unreasonably.
-We look for real bargains and exceptional opportunities.
-To do this right, it requires that we apply strong discipline, patience, and aversion to activity.
+In my quest for making intelligent investments, I invest unreasonably.
+I look for real bargains and exceptional opportunities.
+To do this right, it requires that I apply strong discipline, patience, and aversion to activity.

-All of our potential investment ideas are ranked based on attractiveness in relation to each other and we invest intending to minimize our opportunity cost.
-The attractiveness of the alternatives we have determines the hurdle rate that each investment idea must surpass.
-Thus, we always ask whether we would rather increase the proportion of the portfolio’s current holdings than buying the new investment idea.
-If we have one idea that is better than 98% of other alternatives, the other 98% are removed as potential investments.
-It's a very simple idea and intrinsic yardstick.
-Additionally, the emphasis on opportunity costs involves trading very infrequently and having a low portfolio turnover, thus earning the potential for additional compound returns on fees and tax savings over many years.
+All of my potential investment ideas are ranked based on attractiveness in relation to each other and I invest intending to minimize my opportunity cost.
+The attractiveness of the alternatives I have determines the hurdle rate that each investment idea must surpass.
+Thus, I always ask whether I would rather increase the proportion of the portfolio’s current holdings than buy the new investment idea.
+If I have one idea that is better than 98% of other alternatives, the other 98% are removed as potential investments.
+It’s a very simple idea and intrinsic yardstick.
+Additionally, the emphasis on opportunity cost involves trading very infrequently and having a low portfolio turnover, thus earning the potential for additional compound returns on fees and tax savings over many years.

-Relative market efficiency makes big edges rare, so we are willing to bet big when the right opportunities come along.
-That is why we have no maximum percentage allocation set for any holding which naturally makes us focus investors.
-We make little regard as to how diversified our portfolio is.
-We find the idea of diversifying to achieve excellent returns an impossible task.
-Instead, we try to find places where it’s safe and wise not to diversify.
+Relative market efficiency makes big edges rare, so I’m willing to bet big when the right opportunities come along.
+That is why I have no maximum percentage allocation set for any holding which naturally makes me a focus investor.
+I make little regard as to how diversified my portfolio is.
+I find the idea of diversifying to achieve excellent returns an impossible task.
+Instead, I try to find places where it’s safe and wise not to diversify.

-"For individuals, any holding of over twenty different stocks is a sign of financial incompetence"
+“For individuals, any holding of over twenty different stocks is a sign of financial incompetence”– Phil Fisher

 In 1956, a young scientist at Bell Labs named John Larry Kelly Jr. came up with a beautifully simple equation today known as the Kelly criterion (or Kelly betting system), basically based on Claude Shannon’s information theory and Bernoulli’s St. Petersburg Paradox.
 The Kelly criterion is a formula for bet sizing that leads almost surely to higher wealth compared to any other strategy in the long run.
 Its history and practical application have been wonderfully and humorously described in William Poundstone’s book, Fortune’s Formula.